For urgent consular assistance call

 Check the Immigration & Checkpoints Authority website or Changi Airport for the latest advice.

-You need to scan your thumbprints each time you arrive and depart Singapore.
+You may need to scan your thumbprints each time you arrive and depart Singapore.
 Children aged younger than 6 years don't need to.

 If you're carrying medication that's controlled in Singapore, you'll need an import permit to show on arrival.
-See Health
+(See 'Health')

-Some countries won't let you enter unless your passport is valid for 6 months after you plan to leave that country.
-This can apply even if you're just transiting or stopping over.
+Some countries, including Singapore, won't let you enter unless your passport is valid for 6 months after you plan to leave that country.
+This can apply even if you're transiting or stopping over.

 Some foreign governments and airlines apply the rule inconsistently.
 Travellers can receive conflicting advice from different sources.